 Far more than ensuring staff stay current and compliant with basic performance standards and training, the learning and development that such a culture calls for is farther reaching and more complex.

-While the issue must fundamentally align to business strategy, this is not achieved by all businesses; failure to co-opt learning and development into the organizational vision can be down to any number of reasons, such as a lack of resources, interest or understanding of the purpose and capability of L&D from business leaders.
+While the issue must fundamentally align to business strategy, this is not achieved by all businesses; failure to co-opt learning and development into the organizational vision can be down to any number of reasons, such as a lack of resources, interest or understanding of the purpose of L&D from business leaders.